-Steven Souza is a professional outfielder who was drafted by the Washington Nationals in 2014 and currently plays for the Tampa Bay Rays.
+Steven Souza is a professional outfielder who was drafted by the Washington Nationals in 2014.
 After giving his life to the Lord in 2012, Steven devotes each day to bringing glory to God.

 Five Increase Questions